 Data provided by

 Granville – Monthly price differential: -$612*

 Granville has become Sydney’s new hot spot for affordable premium apartments.
-The Granville community is buzzing with Woolworths Metro, medical centre, childcare centre, alfresco cafés, iconic restaurants, and retail stores.
+The Granville community is buzzing with Woolworths Metro, medical centres, childcare centres, alfresco cafés, iconic restaurants, and retail stores.
 Enjoy the convenience of having schools, universities, and more just minutes away.
-The convenience and sense of enthusiastic community that Granville brings to the table with the option to buy at a cheaper rate rather than renting have buyers excited!
+The convenience and sense of enthusiastic community that Granville brings to the table with the option to buy at a cheaper rate rather than renting, have buyers excited!
 A huge influx in Granville can be observed in the past few months and is expected to continue as the suburb blooms.

 Fairfield – Monthly price differential: -$567*